 Tanjung Benoa is located at the tip of the Benoa Peninsula north of Nusa Dua and is just 15km from the airport, around 30 minutes by taxi.

-(Uluwatu, South west coast) – Proclaimed by many to be the most beautiful beach in all of Bali, this small strip of sand can only be accessed by staying at the Karma Kandara resort of the Banyan Tree resort, or by paying roughly $25 to be taken down to it.
+(Uluwatu, south west coast) – Proclaimed by many to be the most beautiful beach in all of Bali, this strip of golden sand can be accessed by staying at one of Ungasen's cliff top resorts such as the Karma Kandara Resort or by paying roughly $25 to access the beach.

-The good news is that the fee can be redeemed for food and drinks.
+The good news is that the fee can be redeemed for food and drinks at one of the beach clubs.
 The sand is soft and the water a stunning azure with a strong current at high tide.
 On Monday evenings, the Karma Beach Bali shows a movie.

 At just 5632km² in size Bali is easy to explore on day trips from any of the beach resorts south of the capital Denpasar.